Performances at 7.30pm on November 6th, 7th, 8th; 9th and 10th

 Not only did the brand new ensemble introduce itself to the capital with a challenging triple-bill, in addition dancers from the senior company appeared to perform a company classic.
 To say the least, the show was overwhelmingly stimulating with its display of world-class dancers, both experienced or freshly out of school, in some riveting choreography.

-The evening’s first piece Grey Matter is a creation tailor made for Rambert2 by Benoit Swan Pouffer, the former artistic director of the much-regretted New York-based Cedar Lake Contemporary Ballet where he had been recognized for bringing emerging lead international choreographers to US audiences.
+The evening’s first piece Grey Matter is a creation tailor-made for Rambert2 by Benoit Swan Pouffer, the former artistic director of the much-regretted New York-based Cedar Lake Contemporary Ballet, where he had been recognized for bringing emerging international choreographers to US audiences.
 Freshly appointed Guest Artistic Director of Rambert, he has a foot in the new and old worlds, as well as a perfect understanding of both.